-Here's our top picks of effects pedals that you could use with your keyboard or synth.
+Here's 10 more of our top picks of effects pedals that you could use with your keyboard or synth.
 It doesn't matter whether you use a great analogue synth, or a cheap home keyboard - these pedals can help to expand your sound palette and help you to create new sounds and music!

 1) Boss RE-20 Roland Space Echo Tape Delay / Reverb

 The original Roland Space Echo was (and still is) a firm studio favourite, but too bulky and ultimately unreliable for live use.
 The Boss RE-20 sounds exactly like the original, but comes in the perfect size to fit snugly next to your keyboards.
 Even though it's digital, it sounds totally analogue and gives you some of the best tape delay and reverb sounds available.
 It'll make your keyboard sound great!
 Find out more

 We simply had to mention Strymon, and any of their pedals would be a great choice, but the Deco Tape Saturation & Doubletracker is our top pick.
 This is a very unique and quite amazing "2-in-1" fx pedal.
 The "Tape Saturation" side is a type of "Harmonic Saturator" overdrive, and the "Doubletracker" works like two vintage tape decks together, creating vintage-style splap echo, chorus and flanger effects.